Alaska Notary Public Office

 1. Acquire your notary bond prior to starting the online application process.
 The bond is mandatory.
 There is no point in starting the online application process until you have your notary bond in hand.

-2. When you have your notary bond, head over to the notary database and click on the "Apply for Commission" button on the right side of the page.
+2. When you have your notary bond, load up the notary database and click on the "Apply for Commission" button on the right side of the page.

 3. Fill out the requested Commission Information, Personal Information and Employer/Business Information sections completely.
 Please provide a valid email address.
-Your personal residence address is required by law but will remain confidential unless you also use it as your publicly available mailing address.
+Your personal residence address is required by law but will remain confidential (unless you also use it as your publicly available mailing address and/or specifically select it for publication.)

 4. Scan and upload your notary bond and submit the form by clicking on the "Submit Application" button at the bottom of the page.
 As soon as you submit your application you will receive an email containing a customized notary public oath of office form as a PDF attachment.